Skip to content

 • MCP Tools: Select external tools from the high-density grid.
 These are specifically designed for Model Context Protocol integration.

-• Model Settings: Configure model, provider, and temperature for each slot.
+• Model Settings: Configure model, provider, and temperature for each slot (agents support up to 3 model slots).

 3. Voice & Governance Tabs: